xapian/xapian-gsoc-proposal/proposal.rst

 FILLME

-**What other approaches to have your considered, and why did you reject those in favour of your chosen approach?**
+**What other approaches have you considered, and why did you reject those in favour of your chosen approach?**

 FILLME